Drug interdiction in United States law enforcement: Effectiveness

 Drug interdiction can be effective using many tactics to counteract the movement of illicit drugs.
 In 2005, the U.S. federal government spent $2.6 billion dollars to disrupt and deter the transport of illicit drugs.
 In 1995, the United States Customs reported about 2,200 cocaine seizures, about 900 heroin seizures, and about 10,000 marijuana seizures, over 50 percent of all drugs seized by federal agencies, and participation in the seizure of an additional 13 percent of the total drugs seized.
 Drug Interdiction can be shown to have great effort of stopping drug trafficking in the United States.

 Programs in drug interdiction can help with the effectiveness of drug interdiction.
 A program that exists within drug interdiction is called Operation Pipeline.
 Operation Pipeline's intent is to be able to train law enforcement officers in the law of traffic stops and drug prosecution.
 Operation Pipeline is the intensified enforcement to find illegal drugs by generating a higher volume of legal traffic stops to screen for criminal activity, which may include drug trafficking, or other possible illegal activities Operation Pipeline is considered to be constitutional and legal, as long as law enforcement is not basing their stops on race or ethnicity.
 Another program that exists for drug interdiction is called Operation Hard Line.
 Operation Hard Line is the United States Customs drug interdiction program that is used at the border of the United States to address violence and drug smuggling.
 This specific drug interdiction program focuses primarily on intensified inspections, improved facilities, and the use of technology.

 In 2002, at least 12 states had passed laws that require record keeping on the race and ethnicity of every car that is stopped by law enforcement.
-This record keeping can be used to track possible racial profiling by law enforcement, and help combat that issue while trying to keep if from happening.
+This record keeping can be used to track possible racial profiling by law enforcement, and help combat that issue while trying to keep it from happening.